Anchor-Protocol/anchor.js/README.md

 const bAsset = await anchor.bAsset(collateral);

-// alternatively, the bAsset can be loaded with the well known contract addresses const bAsset = await anchor.bAsset(bAssetColumbus5['bETH']);
+// alternatively, the bAsset can be loaded with the symbol and market demons const bAsset = await anchor.bAsset({ symbol: 'BETH', market: MARKET_DENOMS.UUSD });

 // once you have the bAsset, you can then perform operations const operation = bAsset.claim({ recipient: 'terra1...' });